Sexual or gender-based offending

 In the public service

 You can use the public service reporting system for violence, discrimination, psychological or sexual harassment and gender-based behavior.
-It provides for appropriate procedures for the collection of reports and for the guidance of the officer who claims to be a victim or witness.

 The system must ensure the strict confidentiality of the information transmitted by the victim or witness during the processing of the alert.